 - Maybe you already know the reason of the delay.
 Then please check if it is included in extraordinary circumstances definition (read the paragraph Extraordinary circumstances)

-- If the reason of your flight cancellation or delay does not match to the extraordinary circumstances definition, collect the accurate data on your rebooked boarding time (time at the gate) and plane doors open time – this is to the record, you will need it later in your complain email.
+- If the reason of your flight cancellation or delay does not match to the definition of the extraordinary circumstances, collect the accurate data on your rebooked boarding time (time at the gate) and plane doors open time – this is to the record, you will need it later in your complain email.
 If you did not notice the departure and arrival time you can use again Flight Stats – Search Flight, scroll down and you will have the last flight’s arrival and departure time.
 Data from few days are available for free, for the rest you have to purchase paid access.

 Write the complaint letter: